sdnfv/openNetVM/docs/source/cloudlabtutorial/index.rst

 - First, cd into /local/onvm/openNetVM/scripts and run :code:`source setup_cloudlab.sh`

+- Depending on which node you're using, it will ask you to bind certain network devices to dpdk

+    For this guide, we won't be working with real network traffic so we do not need to bind any ports

-- Depending on which node you're using, it will ask you to bind certain network devices to dpdk In general, you want to make sure that the 2 10 GbE devices are bound (the letters/numbers before listing the device can be used as identifiers)
+    When working with 2+ nodes, you want to make sure that the two 10 GbE devices are bound (the letters/numbers before listing the device can be used as identifiers)

 - Go to /local/onvm/openNetVM/onvm and run :code:`make`